skyscrapers/terraform-elasticache/README.md

 ### Output
 * [`redis_sg`]: String: The security group ID of the redis cluster.
-* [`configuration_endpoint_address`]: String: The address of the endpoint for the primary node in the replication group.
-If Redis, only present when cluster mode is disabled.
 * [`primary_endpoint_address`]: String: The address of the replication group configuration endpoint when cluster mode is enabled.

 ### Example